rails/rails/guides/source/testing.md

 NOTE: Fixtures are not designed to create every object that your tests need, and are best managed when only used for default data that can be applied to the common case.

-You'll find fixtures under your `test/fixtures` directory.
-When you run `bin/rails generate model` to create a new model, Rails automatically creates fixture stubs in this directory.
+Fixtures can be stored in your `test/fixtures` directory.

 #### YAML